OpenFogStack/FBase/README.md

 - [ ] Add background task that checks other machine's heartbeats and removes machines from a node if they did not respond to long #11

 ## One to One Communication
-- [ ] Rebuild asymmetric encryption so that it uses a symmetric approach for the actual data
+- [x] Rebuild asymmetric encryption so that it uses a symmetric approach for the actual data
+- [ ] Add get requests

 ### Naming Service based Management
 - [x] Add keygroup configuration control methods to sender